microsoft/durabletask-netherite/docs/settings.md

 ## Recommended Minimal Configuration

+To run with Netherite, the host.json file must set the storage provider type to "Netherite".
+There are also a few other settings that should be adjusted.

-We recommend to always tweak the default settings in the host.json file, because Netherite works a bit different than the other engines.
+At a minimum, we recommend to include the following data in the host.json file:

-A minimal host.json file would look like this:

 ```c#
 {